 Earning Air Canada Aeroplan Points

-Amex transfers at a 1:1 ratio instantaneously, whereas Capital One Rewards transfers at a 2:1.5 ratio instantaneously.
+Amex and Chase transfer at a 1:1 ratio instantaneously, whereas Capital One Rewards transfers at a 2:1.5 ratio instantaneously.

 On the other hand, Marriott Bonvoy transfers at a 3:1 ratio and takes around 4 business days.
 Also, for every 60,000 Marriott points transferred to Aeroplan, you’ll get a bonus 5,000 Aeroplan points.